 After earning her undergraduate degree, Ellison White, ’18, M.S in Nutrition, worked in fundraising for four years.
-Reflecting back on her first info session, she can still remember how nervous she was about making such a big career change.
+Reflecting back on her first info session for the nutrition program, she can still remember how nervous she was about making such a big career change.
 But at Meredith, she found an entire community of faculty, staff, and classmates who were ready to support her.

 “The faculty made me feel right at home.
 From helping me plan my course of study to connecting me with alumni in the area, the faculty here have always been eager to support me in whatever way they can.”

-Her next step is to move to Charlotte, where she will pursue a dietetic internship through Lenoir-Rhyne University.
-Ellison said that after completing her Master of Science in nutrition at Meredith, she feels well-prepared for a career in her chosen field of nutrition and dietetics – one that has new discoveries emerging all the time.
+After completing her Master of Science in nutrition at Meredith, she felt well-prepared for a career in her chosen field of nutrition and dietetics – one that has new discoveries emerging all the time.

 Ellison’s ability to connect and communicate with other people to create positive change are significant strengths that she was able to build on during her program through activities both inside and outside of the classroom.

 “My professors encouraged me to get involved in places in the community that interested me, but also in places that would teach, strengthen, and develop me as a future nutrition professional.”

 For instance, she worked for the Inter-Faith Food Shuttle, managing Cooking Matters at the Store – a nutrition education program that teaches low-income families how to buy healthy food on a budget.